Bralessness: Feminist reaction

-Impact on sales

-In 1970, bra and girdle sales were about $900 million, down from $1 billion the prior year.
-But the reduction in sales was due to sharply lower girdle sales, which have been negatively affected by the increasing popularity of panty-hose and shorter skirts.

-Manufacturers designed and marketed products that appealed to consumers' personal pride.
-Themes included "Be Some Body with Formfit Rogers" and "Exquisite Form Loves Women in Full Flower".
-Bra sales increased sharply.
-But bra makers also noted the beginning of a trend in which women would rather not wear bras, especially when relaxing at home or in other informal surroundings.

 Bralessness as a form of protest

 In the 1960s, some hippie women went braless to make political statements about sexual liberation or their relationship with nature and their bodies.
 In 1966, during the height of the hippie era in San Francisco, two women students at San Francisco State College protested a proposed law that would require women to wear bras by walking topless near the campus.
 On August 1, 1969, an Anti-Bra Day was declared in San Francisco to protest societal pressure to wear constrictive, feminine garments.
 The protest drew large crowds, blocking traffic, and a few women took their bras off from under their clothing in the Financial District.